antelle/keyboard-auto-type/README.md

                kbd::Modifier::Alt);
 ```

 Additionally, this method checks if any of modifiers is currently pressed.
 It makes sense to call it before starting text input.
-This method will throw an exception if the user keeps holding a key unnaturally long (more than 10s, to be precise):
+It will throw an exception if the user keeps holding a key unnaturally long (more than 10s, to be precise):
 ```cpp
 typer.ensure_modifier_not_pressed();
 ```

+It's called by default in `text` method, you can use `set_auto_unpress_modifiers` and `set_unpress_modifiers_total_wait_time` to disable or customize this behavior.

 And finally, if you want to mess with underlying OS key codes, there's a way to do so:
 ```cpp